MugureNjunge/gitit/README.md

 # Gitit

+## Written by Mugure Njunge.
+THis application allows users to input github usernames and get full profiles alongside all repositories.

+## Development

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.0.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Technologies used

+HTML ,Javascript ,Typescript and CSS were used to create this project.

 ## Code scaffolding